TECH3015/lectures/lecture-17.md

 optimum **line length for readablity** was supposed to be 50-75 characters…

-…but [The Line Length Misconception](https://www.viget.com/articles/the-line-length-misconception/) draws on more recent research, although `line-spacing`, `letter-spacing` and `font-family` helps—see [Optimal Text Layoutline Length](https://www.paulolyslager.com/optimal-text-layout-line-length/)
+…but [The Line Length Misconception](https://www.viget.com/articles/the-line-length-misconception/) draws on more recent research, although `line-spacing`, `letter-spacing` and `font-family` helps—see [Optimal Text Layout Line Length](https://www.paulolyslager.com/optimal-text-layout-line-length/)

 …and the advice continues **in more detail** for **mobile devices** in [How To Set Perfect Line Lengths For The Web](http://www.simon-li.com/design-and-code/how-to-set-perfect-line-lengths-for-your-webpages/)